andrei-lazer/simplewc/README.md

 Prints the number of lines, words, and bytes in a file.
 Simplified clone of the `wc` command line tool in UNIX using C.

-A variety of testing methods have been implemented in C and Python.
+A variety of testing methods have been implemented in C and Python, most notably fuzz testing.

 ## Requirements